sagarcom853/Namastey-Food-App/README.md

 once the repo is cloned.
 There are two components to this.

 1. The frontend which can be directly run by : npm run start. which will run at port 3000
-2. The backend in which you can cd into and then run npx nodemon App.js which will run at port 8080/8000
+2. The backend in which you can cd into and then run npx nodemon App.js which will run at port 8080 or 8000.
+We are using npx command to run the commands locally if we don't install the modules Globally. same with running json server.

 To run the local set up without APIs

 1. Install json web-webserver
 2. run products json file with : npx json-server --watch productsData.json --port 3001
-3. run restaurants json file with : npx json-server --watch prestaurantsData.json--port 3002.
+3. run restaurants json file with : npx json-server --watch restaurantsData.json--port 3002.
 4. Note they will run at different ports.

 If mongo db doesn't connect, then drop the database and start by creating again.